khoi-ta/redis-benchmark/README.md

 - The objects will be sequencially stored in redis and then sequecially get by its key
 - The result is calculated in milisecond
 # Benchmark result
-The exact milisecond is depend on each execution but for most of the testing times json parsing is slower than others serialization/deserialization method. hset and json module of redis are the two slowest with more than a second
+The exact milisecond is depend on each execution. hset and json module of redis are the two slowest with more than a second
 ```
 string parser: 740.43115234375
 hset duration: 1118.1689453125